Wicca Basics: How to Cast a Circle

-Instructional guides that walk you through it are fine; they provide you with a framework for practicing, or give you inspiration for how to create your own Casting the Circle Rite.
-If you're interested in a 'ritual script' I provide one here.
+Instructional guides that walk you through it are fine; they provide you with a framework for practice or give you inspiration for how to create your own Casting the Circle Rite.
+If you're interested in a "ritual script" I provide one here.
 But these kinds of guides alone aren't enough.
 Here, I offer some techniques and exercises to help you develop your ability to cast a proper Wiccan circle.

 When you're working with the spiritual, you're usually working with that which is invisible.
 The ability to visualize becomes important to ritual work; you cannot manifest that which you cannot even imagine.